wulkano/aperture-node/readme.md

 #### recorder.startRecording([[options]](#options))

-Returns a `Promise` for the path to the screen recording file.

-Fullfills when the recording starts or rejects if the recording didn't start after 5 seconds.
+Returns a `Promise` that fullfills when the recording starts or rejects if the recording didn't start after 5 seconds.

+#### recorder.isFileReady

+`Promise` that fullfills with the path to the screen recording file when it's ready.
+This will never reject.

+Only available while a recording is happening, `undefined` otherwise.

+Usually, this resolves around 1 second before the recording starts, but that's not guaranteed.

 #### recorder.stopRecording()